velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I feel her soft hand on my chin, and she presses upward, lifting my head so she can look me in the eye.
 "You are very kind," she says softly, stroking my side.
 "Allow me to return the favor by taking care of you tonight?"

 I hesitate.
 I don't know her.
 I'm alone on a strange moon full of slavetakers and smugglers and liars and pirates and thieves and sadists and murderers, surrounded by lawless taverns and opium dens and slave markets and gunsmiths selling weapons you'd be shot on sight just for carrying in the Empire.
-Absolutely nobody here can be trusted and I don't even know *what* Taya is, let alone *who*, and letting her take me away to be alone with her God knows where would be transparently the *dumbest* decision of a lifetime full of terrible choices...
+Absolutely nobody here can be trusted and I don't even know *what* Taya is, let alone *who*, and letting her take me away to be alone with her God knows where would be transparently the *dumbest* decision of a lifetime full of terrible choices…

-...but.
+…but.

 I have no friends, no allies.